My Least Favorite Year: Plot

 In the aftermath of their broadcast, Alex (Jennifer Aniston) and Bradley (Reese Witherspoon) prepare for a potential fallout.
 While they are approached by people to give statements, Fred (Tom Irwin) is put on administrative leave, while Cory (Billy Crudup) is informed that he has been fired.

-Eight months later, and three months before Covid-19 empties the streets of New York, Bradley has become co-host with a man named Eric Nomani (Hasan Minhaj), while she helped Cory in getting his job back.
-Ray Marcus, UBA's evening news anchor, is accused of verbal abuse, which is widely reported.
-Bradley wants to take his place, but Cory convinces her she must stay in the morning cycle.
-During this, Cory wants to secure Eric to move into evening news, without letting Bradley know beforehand.
-He shares this concern to Stella Bak (Greta Lee), President of UBA's news division.
-Stella is frustrated by the ratings decline, and is heavily considering not extending Bradley's contract until she finds a new co-host.
+Eight months later, and three months before COVID-19 empties the streets of New York, Bradley has become co-host of TMS with Eric Nomani (Hasan Minhaj), and has helped Cory in getting his job back.
+When Ray Marcus, UBA's evening news anchor, is fired from the network for accusations of verbal abuse, Bradley expresses interest in taking his place, but Cory convinces her she must stay in the morning cycle.
+During this, Cory wants to secure Eric to move into evening news without letting Bradley know beforehand.
+He shares this concern to Stella Bak (Greta Lee), the new president of UBA's news division; Stella is frustrated by the ratings decline and is heavily considering not extending Bradley's contract until she finds a new co-host.

-Alex has quit the show and moved to Maine, writing a book on her experience.
-While her editor likes the manuscript, Alex is pressured to talk over her relationship with Mitch, which she refuses to do.
+Alex has quit the show and lives a secluded life in Maine, writing a book about her experience at UBA.
+While her editor likes the manuscript, Alex is pressured to talk about her relationship with Mitch, which she refuses to do.
 She is visited by Cory, who wants her to return to The Morning Show.
 Alex refuses, claiming she is done with the network.
-With Alex out of the running, Stella decides to sign with another man after testing well, but Cory does not believe his presence will rescue the show.
+With Alex out of the running, Stella decides to sign with Aaron, another candidate who has tested well with audiences, but Cory does not believe his presence will rescue the show.

-While covering New Year's Eve, Bradley confronts Cory for not revealing Eric's position.
-Alex goes to a party, where she feels uneasy when a psychic claims she might be feeling guilt.
+While covering New Year's Eve, Eric informs Bradley about his transfer to evening news, leading her to confront Cory.
+Alex attends a party and becomes uneasy after receiving a reading from a psychic, who claims she might be feeling guilt.
 After Cory leaves her a poem in a voicemail, Alex calls him back, promising to give him an answer tomorrow to secure her possible return.
-As New York prepares to welcome 2020, Mia (Karen Pittman) prepares a few stories ready to run, choosing to ignore a new pandemic.
+As New York prepares to welcome 2020, Mia (Karen Pittman) prepares a few stories ready to run, choosing to ignore news about a new pandemic.
 Cory calls Stella, telling her they have good news.
 As he tells her, he sees a news ticker that reveals Hannah's family has filed a wrongful death lawsuit against UBA.